crypto-forks/kingdom-create/README.md

 ## Roadmap

-- Open-sourced documentation to be available to everyone without the need to be enrolled in the project;
+- Open-sourced documentation to be available to everyone without the need to be enrolled in the project
-- Boilerplate code refactor;
+- Boilerplate code refactoring
-- UI/ UX improvements.
+- UI/ UX improvements

 ## Resources
 - [Buildspace](https://app.buildspace.so/projects/COb520aae3-7925-42f4-a5e7-eaf718933766)